A writer finds, in a used bookstore, the book she/he autographed as a gift to her/his lover.

 Sally left the store, as she became overwhelmed with the notion that Kenneth had faked his death.
-The betrayal and heartbreak was too much for her to handle.
+The betrayal and heartbreak were too much for her to handle.
 She collapsed in the parking lot.

 A few minutes later, Sally returned to consciousness and noticed a man standing over her.
 As her vision cleared, she felt her heart fall into her stomach.
-A man of about 6 foot tall, dark hair, green eyes stood before her.
+A man of about 6-foot tall, dark hair, green eyes stood before her.
 She felt herself have an out-of-body experience as she whispered quietly, "Kenneth?"